Telangana State Guesthouse

-Telangana State Guesthouse formerly Chief Minister's Camp Office is a state guest house of the State Government of Telangana, India.
-The camp office is converted to Office of the Inspector General (security).
-The building is now part of Pragathi Bhavan, the official residence of the Chief Minister of Telangana.
+Telangana State Guesthouse, formerly residential part of Chief Minister's Camp Office, is a state guest house of the State Government of Telangana, India.
+The camp office's office is converted to the Office of the Inspector General (security).
+The building is now part of Praja Bhavan, the official residence of the Chief Minister of Telangana.
 It is located in Greenlands circle, Begumpet.

 History

 It was formerly the official residence of the Chief Minister of Telangana and before bifurcation the official residence of Chief Minister of Andhra Pradesh (United).
 The camp office was built in 2004 after the Congress party came into power as the official residence of the Chief Minister of Andhra Pradesh.
 The first Chief Minister to move in was Y. S. Rajasekhara Reddy in 2005 and stayed in it for five years, until his death in 2009.

 The Camp Office

 The CM Camp Office has office and residence on the two-storied premises.
 The land area is over 2 acre with a built up area of 25,500 Square foot.
 It has roads on both east and north directions.
 It was built as per Vaastu principles.

 A theater was built on the premises in 2007 at a cost of ₹1.15 crore, 2500 sqft and has state of the art recording and online editing equipment.